OJ17/things-I-learned-wiki/docs/distraction/Quotes/quotes-from-others.md

 `"A candle loses nothing when it lights another candle"` - Thomas Jefferson

-`"Success is going from failure to failure with no loss of enthusiasm"` - Churchill
+`"Success consisits of going from failure to failure without loss of enthusiasm"` - Winston Churchill

 `"Happiness is the feeling that power increases - that resistance is being overcome."` - Friedrich Nietzsche

+`"I know of no other manner of dealing with great tasks than as play"` - Friedrich Nietzsche